techandy42/Tinker/ENGINEERING.md

 ## Design Notes
 - Activation uses the wildcard `*` so the extension loads on VSCode startup.
 - A command is registered so the panel can be displayed manually if desired, but activation automatically invokes it once.
-- The Webview content is static HTML to keep the extension lightweight and simple.
+- The extension uses VSCode's built-in modal message API to keep it lightweight and simple.